Mathematical fallacy

 In mathematics, certain kinds of mistaken proof are often exhibited, and sometimes collected, as illustrations of a concept called mathematical fallacy.
 There is a distinction between a simple mistake and a mathematical fallacy in a proof, in that a mistake in a proof leads to an invalid proof while in the best-known examples of mathematical fallacies there is some element of concealment or deception in the presentation of the proof.

 For example, the reason why validity fails may be attributed to a division by zero that is hidden by algebraic notation.
 There is a certain quality of the mathematical fallacy: as typically presented, it leads not only to an absurd result, but does so in a crafty or clever way.
 Therefore, these fallacies, for pedagogic reasons, usually take the form of spurious proofs of obvious contradictions.
 Although the proofs are flawed, the errors, usually by design, are comparatively subtle, or designed to show that certain steps are conditional, and are not applicable in the cases that are the exceptions to the rules.

 The traditional way of presenting a mathematical fallacy is to give an invalid step of deduction mixed in with valid steps, so that the meaning of fallacy is here slightly different from the logical fallacy.
 The latter usually applies to a form of argument that does not comply with the valid inference rules of logic, whereas the problematic mathematical step is typically a correct rule applied with a tacit wrong assumption.
 Beyond pedagogy, the resolution of a fallacy can lead to deeper insights into a subject (e.g., the introduction of Pasch's axiom of Euclidean geometry, the five colour theorem of graph theory).
 Pseudaria, an ancient lost book of false proofs, is attributed to Euclid.

 Mathematical fallacies exist in many branches of mathematics.
 In elementary algebra, typical examples may involve a step where division by zero is performed, where a root is incorrectly extracted or, more generally, where different values of a multiple valued function are equated.
 Well-known fallacies also exist in elementary Euclidean geometry and calculus.

 Howlers

 Examples exist of mathematically correct results derived by incorrect lines of reasoning.
 Such an argument, however true the conclusion appears to be, is mathematically invalid and is commonly known as a howler.
 The following is an example of a howler involving anomalous cancellation:

 Here, although the conclusion 16/64 = 1/4 is correct, there is a fallacious, invalid cancellation in the middle step.
-Another classical example of a howler is proving the Cayley–Hamilton theorem by simply substituting the scalar variables of the characteristic polynomial by the matrix.
+Another classical example of a howler is proving the Cayley–Hamilton theorem by simply substituting the scalar variables of the characteristic polynomial with the matrix.

-Bogus proofs, calculations, or derivations constructed to produce a correct result in spite of incorrect logic or operations were termed "howlers" by Maxwell.
+Bogus proofs, calculations, or derivations constructed to produce a correct result in spite of incorrect logic or operations were termed "howlers" by Edwin Maxwell.
 Outside the field of mathematics the term howler has various meanings, generally less specific.